 After taking into account updated individual client ratings, there has been a release of Stage 1 and Stage 2 allowances of approximately EUR 11 million for the current loan portfolio.
 The remaining impact of the 2020 overlay is released due to a large number of prepayments during 2021 or is embedded in the updated individual client ratings.

 Foreign currency translation

-FMO uses the euro as the unit for presenting its annual accounts.
+The Consolidated Annual Accounts are stated in euros, which is the presentation and functional currency of FMO.
 All amounts are denominated in thousands of euros unless stated otherwise.
 In accordance with IAS 21, foreign currency transactions are translated to euro at the exchange rate prevailing on the date of the transaction.
 At the balance sheet date, monetary assets and liabilities are reported using the closing exchange rate.
 Non-monetary assets that are not measured at cost denominated in foreign currencies are reported using the exchange rate that existed when fair values were determined.

 Exchange differences arising on the settlement of transactions at rates different from those at the date of the transaction and unrealized foreign exchange differences on unsettled foreign currency monetary assets and liabilities, are recognized in the profit and loss account under ‘results from financial transactions’.

 Unrealized exchange differences on non-monetary financial assets (investments in equity instruments) are a component of the change in their entire fair value.
 When a gain or loss for non-monetary financial asset is recognized through FVOCI (fair value through other comprehensive income), any foreign exchange component of the gain or loss is also recognized through FVOCI.